bazurbat/jagen/doc/Build.md

 Use the '--clean' option to remove the package's build directories before the start.
 It also causes the 'configure' stage of the affected packages to become out of date.

+With the '--interactive' option the specified target commands will be run directly without going through Jagen wrapper.
+This allows build tools to detect the terminal and show colored messages but the output will not be captured and target dependencies will not be honored.
+This means that in the most cases you will need to run the build without the '-i' option first to make sure all requirements are up to date.

 Use the '--all' option to build everything out of date in the current project in addition to the specified targets.